-ATTENDANCE IS CRITICAL.
+\\\ ATTENDANCE IS CRITICAL.

-Two absences (3 clock hours) are allowed by the university.
+Because of the limited number of days for this class, one absence (4 clock hours) is allowed.
 Use the allowed absence for medical, family, and personal needs.
 There are no excused or unexcused absences in the class.
 Please be aware that each additional absence constitutes a drop in letter grade.
-(For example, if a student has an A and three absences, the student will receive a B as the final grade for the class.
-If a student has a B and three absences, the student will receive a C as the final grade for the class.)
+(For example, if a student has an A and two absences, the student will not be able to receive any grade higher than a B as the final grade for the class.
+If a student has a B and two absences, the student will not be able to receive any grade higher than a C as the final grade for the class.
 Students are expected to be on time and remain for the entire class period.
-Two tardies and/or early leave from class count as one absence.
-If you miss a scheduled class trip to the library it will count as an absence.
+Two tardies and/or two early leaves from class deducts five points from your final grade.